 - 1. Create an HTTP server. - a.
-On the mirror server, install an HTTP server (such as Apache httpd) using the Apache instructions. - b.
+On the mirror server, install an HTTP server (such as Apache httpd) using the instructions provided on the Apache community website. - b.
 Activate this web server. - c.
 Ensure that any firewall settings allow inbound HTTP access from your cluster nodes to your mirror server.